-The left panel of Figure 5 plots the price-dividend ratio on a claim to future tax revenue, $PD_t^T = P_t^T/T_t$.
-The time-series average of this ratio is 108.65.
-In other words, the representative agent would be willing to pay 108.65 times annual tax revenues for the right to receive all current and future tax revenues.
+The left panel of Figure 5 plots the price-dividend ratio on a claim to future tax revenue, $PD_t^T = P_t^T/T_t$ .
+The time-series average of this ratio is 142.22.
+In other words, the representative agent would be willing to pay 142.22 times annual tax revenues for the right to receive all current and future tax revenues.
 In addition, the price-dividend ratio of the tax claim displays substantial time-variation.
 A pronounced V-shape arises from the inverse V-shape of the long-term real interest rate, which is high in the mid-1970s to mid-1980s and low at the beginning and end of the sample.
 Intuitively, discounting future tax revenues by a low (high) long-term real rate results in a high (low) valuation ratio.

-The time-series average of the price-dividend ratio on a claim to future government spending, $PD_t^G = P_t^G/G_t$ is 133.52.
+The time-series average of the price-dividend ratio on a claim to future government spending, $PD_t^G = P_t^G/G_t$ is 164.74.
 The spending claim is more valuable than the revenue claim, a reflection of its lower riskiness.
 The price-dividend ratio shows the same inverse V-shape dynamics of the price-dividend ratio on the revenue claim, as shown in the right panel of Figure 5.

 Now we are in a position to evaluate the claim to future government surpluses as the tax claim minus the spending claim, the right-hand side of equation (12).
 Figure 6 plots the present value of government surpluses scaled by GDP as the dashed line.
 The market value of the US government debt is plotted as the solid line.
 We refer to the difference between these two lines as the government debt valuation puzzle.
-The unconditional average present value of the government surplus is -2.75 times GDP, far below the average market value of outstanding government debt, 0.38 times GDP.
-The gap is 313% of GDP on average.
-In the time series, the present value of the government surplus does not match the dynamics of government debt value, either.
-The gap widens dramatically in the last 10 years of the sample, as the level of government debt doubles to 69.4% of the GDP, while the valuation of the surplus claim quadruples in absolute value to about 867% of the GDP.
-In other words, the U.S. government has been issuing government debt while simultaneously decreasing the expected surpluses to back up the debt.
-The result has been a widening of the valuation gap to five times GDP.
-The puzzle will further deepen with the large deficits caused by the coronavirus crisis of 2020.
+The unconditional average present value of the government surplus is -260.37% of GDP, far below the average market value of outstanding government debt, 0.38 times GDP.
+The gap is 299% of GDP on average.
+In the time series, the present value of